 Before smashing out windows or making unwarranted threats when you’ve been terminated, there’s some basic information you should bear in mind regarding wrongful termination in California.

 One of the greatest nightmares of any country’s government is fraud.
-This is especially true where the country is the victim of the fraud either by its citizens or corporate entities.
+This is especially true where the country is the victim of fraud either by its citizens or corporate entities.
 More so as defrauding the country affects its economic and financial state.
-No matter how sensitive a country might be, it can still, one way of the other, be defrauded – especially by the very businesses paying taxes to them.
+No matter how sensitive a country might be, it can still, one way or the other, be defrauded – especially by the very businesses paying taxes to them.